By EILEEN NG and NINIEK KARMINI

 During a separate meeting with ASEAN leaders Tuesday, Biden announced a $100 million initiative to beef up U.S. engagement with the region in the face of China’s growth as a national security and economic adversary.
 Biden called the U.S. relationship with the bloc “essential.”
 The funding will cover health spending, a new climate initiative, education and programs to bolster economic recovery.

 “I want you all to hear directly from me the importance the United States places on its relationship with ASEAN,” Biden said.
 “You can expect to see me showing up and reaching out to you.”

 Relations between Washington and Beijing have plunged to new lows since nosediving under former President Donald Trump’s administration, which adopted a confrontational approach on trade, visas, diplomatic representation and educational exchanges.

-A long-simmering dispute over Taiwan flared up recently after Biden said the U.S. has a firm commitment to help the self-ruled island, which China claims as part of its territory, in the event of an attack.
+A long-simmering dispute over Taiwan flared up recently after Biden said the U.S. has a firm commitment to help the self-ruled island, which China claims as part of its territory, defend itself in the event of an attack.

 The U.S. nuclear submarine deal with Australia and the U.K. has also angered China, which claims most of the disputed South China Sea and warned the pact would threaten regional stability.

+The issue may be raised during a separate meeting Wednesday between Australia’s leader and ASEAN.
 Some ASEAN nations such as Indonesia and Malaysia also fear the pact could escalate tensions in hot spots such as the South China Sea and spark an arms race.